Mario Vasquez: Tenure

 As city manager, Mario Vasquez oversees a municipal government with a budget and nearly 5,000 employees.
 His responsibilities include ensuring city services operate efficiently, advising the Mayor and City Council, appointing department directors, preparing the annual city budget, enforcing municipal laws, and coordinating city operations and programs.
 The City Manager's Office leads coordination for large-scale events.

 Upon taking office, Vasquez identified preparations for the 2026 FIFA World Cup as a major priority, expressing the need for the city to be ready for an anticipated 650,000 tourists and to fill key emergency management and fire department vacancies.
 Other significant responsibilities include overseeing the design and construction of a new municipal jail, promoting city-wide economic development with a focus on growth in suburban areas and on reinvestment in historically neglected neighborhoods, and managing the city's finances, which includes preparing for the 2026 renewal of Kansas City's 1% earnings tax.
 He intends to improve city services and oversee an audit of the communications office for transparency.

-In October 2025 Vazquez announced a $100 million budget shortfall.

 Personal life

-Mario Vasquez moved from Bolivia to the United States with his family in the 1980s.
-He has stated that he has made Kansas City "my life and my family".
+In the 1980s, Mario Vasquez moved from Bolivia to the United States with his family.
+He has stated that Kansas City became "my life and my family".